Education"Education is the most powerful weapon which you can use to change the world." Nelson Mandela

 At Musana, we believe that education is the key to breaking the cycle of poverty within families and the community as a whole.
 With high drop out rates and a lack of quality standards within schools in Iganga, we are committed to challenging the typical status quo.
 Instead, we offer the community quality educational institutes that go beyond exclusively utilizing the Ugandan curriculum to raise the next generation of Ugandan leaders to “be the change.”

 Nursery and Primary Schools

-Musana Nursery and Primary School’s two campuses educate more than 1,400 children from the surrounding community and other areas of Uganda.
+Musana Nursery and Primary School’s three campuses educate more than 2,400 children from the surrounding communities of Iganga and Kaliro as well as other areas of Uganda.
 Our education team is committed to seeing the children develop into strong champions who will drive the future development of their country.
 Expanding off of the Ugandan curriculum, our teachers strive to offer a holistic learning experience focused on leadership, creative thinking, literacy, and practical life skills.
 Additionally, the children partake in many extra curricular activities that include soccer, volleyball, netball, track and field, arts and crafts, music, dance, drama, and agriculture.
 Musana’s schools offer kid-friendly spacious environments with bright colorful buildings that contain the best educational facilities in Iganga.
 In 2018, Musana Nursery and Primary School ranked as a top school in Iganga District and was promoted by the Ugandan government as a center of excellence.
 We are known for our high educational standards, exceptional living conditions and most importantly, our emphasis on being a Christ-centered loving home to all the children who enter our gates.

 Vocational High School